 4.2.1.
-Proposal to travel by Lord Mayor, Deputy Lord Mayor and Councillors
+Proposal to travel by Councillors

-All proposals relating to interstate and international travel by the Lord Mayor, Deputy Lord Mayor and Councillors (with the exception of interstate travel by the Lord Mayor) requires the approval of the Future Melbourne Committee or Council.
-Such proposals should be presented in a report by the Lord Mayor, Deputy Lord Mayor, Councillor, relevant Director or Manager.
+All proposals relating to interstate and international travel by Councillors (with the exception of interstate travel by the Lord Mayor) requires the approval of the Future Melbourne Committee or Council.
+Such proposals should be presented in a report by the Lord Mayor, Deputy Lord Mayor, Councillor, relevant General Manager or Director.
 Management will present proposals which they identify as underpinning or supporting Council's framework guiding international connections, Melbourne - doing business globally, or other key programs.
 Such proposals may be suggested by a Councillor/s for management consideration.
 Other proposals must be submitted by a Councillor/s as General Business at a Future Melbourne Committee or Council meeting.